 Incremental

-If you enable synchronization when creating the pipeline, for targets that support incremental load, AutoSync does a full load followed by incremental loads (upserts).
-The Incremental load type requires that each table have a primary key and a timestamp that is updated each time a change is made to a record.
-For some sources, relational databases for instance, AutoSync requires you to select the column that contains the timestamp.
-If you do not select a timestamp field for these sources, AutoSync performs full loads when synchronizing.
+For targets that support incremental load, AutoSync does an initial full load followed by incremental loads (upserts).
+The Incremental load type requires that each table have a primary key and a last modified field that updates each time a record changes.
+For some sources, relational databases for instance, AutoSync requires you to select the column that contains the last modified value.
+If you don't select a column for these sources, AutoSync performs full loads when synchronizing.

 For the last updated timestamp field, AutoSync supports values up to nanoseconds.
 The MySQL destination endpoint is an exception because it doesn't support fractional seconds.
 The supported data type for the timestamp field differs by endpoint.
 Refer to the endpoint specific documentation for details.